-The Rab Latok Alpine is about as exciting as a flap of fabric and Velcro can get.
-With waterproof and breathable eVent fabric, tough Robic nylon and a Stretch Watergate back panel, this gaiter has more tech than the average small car.
-A well-thought out design provides you with a low profile gaiter that is supremely easy to adjust.
-This gaiter stays in place easily thanks to a drawcord adjustment at the top and a flexible polymer strip that holds the gaiter in place at the back.
-It's designed to fit low volume hiking or mountaineering boots, and it has a sleek look, particularly when compared with the old-school Outdoor Research Crocodile.
-While there are various pros and cons when it comes to wearing gaiters in big mountain situations, as we discuss in detail in our Buying Advice guide, if you decide that you need a pair then these are by far superior to every other model we tested and well deserving of our Editors' Choice award.
+The Rab Latok Alpine is about as exciting as gaiters get (and we don't say that ironically).
+A well thought out design offers a low profile gaiter that is supremely easy to adjust.
+This model stays in place thanks to a drawcord adjustment at the top and a flexible polymer strip that holds the gaiter in place at the back.
+It's designed to fit low volume hiking or mountaineering boots, and it has a sleek look, particularly when compared with the old-school models.
+If you need a pair of high gaiters that offer reliable protection from the elements in the mountains, then these Editors' Choice Award winners are the superior choice.

-The Rab Latok Alpine gaiter sports some impressive materials technology with space age sounding names.
+The Latok Alpine gaiter sports some impressive material technology.
 It has an eVent waterproof outer, a Stretch Watergate fabric rear panel, and Robic nylon around the ankle for added durability.
 However, its true strength lies in a functional design stripped of distracting, impractical, and hard to use features.
-We used them for wet snow slogs up Mt.
-Olympus in Washington state and kept them on for the short 5.fun pitch at the top without fear of them getting in the way of the climbing or getting torn up.
+We took them on wet snow slogs up Mt.
+Olympus in Washington state and kept them on for the short 5.fun pitch at the top without fear of them getting in the way or getting torn up.
 They kept our feet dry in spite of putting our legs in what seemed like every crevasse on Mt.
 Baker after a fresh layer of wind-driven snow covered over the cracks that a sweltering summer had exposed.
 We managed a ton of climbs in a variety of conditions and barely noticed that these gaiters were there, but we were grateful that they were.
 They are light, supremely functional and won't require taking a hammer to your piggy bank to afford.
-Keep in mind that they are designed for single mountaineering boots and hiking boots, and won't fit over double mountaineering boots (though they do make the Latok Extreme for that application).
-Each gaiter weighs 4 ounces and has a 15.5-inch rise, and they currently come in Black or Dark Shark colors in sizes M or L.
+Keep in mind that they are designed for single mountaineering boots and hiking boots, and won't fit over double mountaineering boots.
+Each gaiter weighs 4 ounces and has a 15.5-inch rise.

 Comfort & Breathability